Updated: Mar 22

 Rhododendron - (Rhododendron anthopogon)

-Benefits: Lightening for the heart and sprit.
+Benefits: Lightening for the heart and spirit.
 Warm, cheery, comforting, and nurturing.
-It is useful as a decongestion, excellent to strengthen the immune system, and helps to restore the adrenals during times of stress and fatigue.
+It is useful as a decongestion, excellent for strengthening the immune system, and helps to restore the adrenals during times of stress and fatigue.

-Uses: Inhalation through nasal inhaler, diffusion, room spritzer, bath, massage or body oil.
+Uses: Inhalation through a nasal inhaler, diffusion, room spritzer, bath, massage, or body oil.
 Cautions: This species is generally non-toxic, non-irritating, and non-sensitizing.

-There is no specific evidence of toxicity for this species of Rhododendron anthopogon; it does however belong to a genus where many members have poisonous leaves.
-The pollen of many if not all species of rhododendrons is also probably toxic, being said to cause intoxication when eaten in large quantities.
+There is no specific evidence of toxicity for this species of Rhododendron anthopogon; it does, however, belong to a genus where many members have poisonous leaves.

 See more amazing research about Rhododendron anthopogon essential oil from PubMed

-For a 2% dilution, mix 1 oz. of carrier oil to the following essential oils: 5 drops Cardamom (Elettaria cardamomum) 4 drops Rhododendron (Rhododendron anthopogon) 3 drops Vetiver (Vetiveria zizanioides) This blend can also be used in the bath; shower salt scrub; or just the essential oil blend without the carrier oil can be used in a diffuser or nasal inhaler.
+For a 2% dilution, mix 1 oz. of carrier oil with the following essential oils: 5 drops Cardamom (Elettaria cardamomum) 4 drops Rhododendron (Rhododendron anthopogon) 3 drops Vetiver (Vetiveria zizanioides) This blend can also be used in the bath, shower salt scrub, or the essential oil blend without the carrier oil can be used in a diffuser or nasal inhaler.

-Use a 1% dilution (6 drops total) for children under 7, during pregnancy and nursing, for elders or those with sensitive skin.
+Use a 1% dilution (6 drops total) for children under 7, during pregnancy and nursing, for elders, or for those with sensitive skin.